 How common are headaches?

-Headaches are a very common condition, with one in twenty adults suffering from chronic headaches on a daily basis.
+Headaches are a very common condition in Hong Kong and around the world, with one in twenty adults suffering from chronic headaches on a daily basis.
 Headaches can be extremely debilitating, and can be a contributing factor in the development of other types of diseases, including depression.

 Headaches are pains located within the head and sometimes neck.
 While the International Headache Society has defined more than 14 types of headaches, the most common ones are tension-type headaches and migraine headaches.